Be upfront with editors if you are sending the same piece to multiple publications

 Making simultaneous submissions is like dating multiple people at the same time.
 If you are honest and careful, it can work, but if you’re not, someone will be hurt in the process.

 If you submit your article to two magazines and both publish it in the same month, then it will look like one copied the other or that neither is interested in providing unique content.
-Both publishers will be upset with you and your chances of working with either in the future is unlikely.
+Both publishers will be upset with you and your chances of working with either in the future are unlikely.
 If you do simultaneously submit articles, make sure you inform each magazine you are doing so.Making simultaneous submissions is like dating multiple people at the same time.
 Click To Tweet

 Better still is to submit your article to one first, then consider others later.